 Like science fiction, fantasy is supposed to be a fictional space that explores the possibilities for humanity, which includes everyone.
 But unfortunately, and for too long, fantasy has been best described in the same terms as a 1950s shop sign from the American south: “Whites only.”
 As to why that is, I couldn’t tell you definitively, but from where I’m sitting, it seems to have everything to do with a type of literary “white flight,” a method of self-segregation even in imaginary worlds.
 That’s got to stop, and fortunately, there’s been movement to stop it: with the works of Octavia Butler, for example, and a crop of newer writers like N.K.
 Jemisin and Daniel José Older, the spirit of inclusiveness has gotten stronger.
 However, there’s still much of fantasy that is relegated to outmoded ways of representing non-white people and cultures.

-- Oathbringer Reread: Chapters Fourteen and Fifteen 22 mins ago on
+- Oathbringer Reread: Chapters Thirty-One and Thirty-Two 1 hour ago on